-At the same time that 2016 directive was calling for 500 EV charging stations to be installed across the province of Ontario complementary legislation was being passed that required charging stations on all new commercial and residential buildings in Toronto.
-This far sighted legislation was considered by many to represent a turning point in the EV story in Ontario.
+At the same time that the 2016 directive was calling for 500 EV charging stations to be installed across the province of Ontario, complementary legislation was being passed that required charging stations on all new commercial and residential buildings in Toronto.
+This far-sighted legislation was considered by many to represent a turning point in the EV story in Ontario.

 The Different Types of EV Chargers and Their Uses

 Most people are not yet familiar with the charging station, what it is or how it works.
 And that’s understandable.
 But it’s in everyone’s interest that we all get to know these important infrastructure items as well as we know the common gas pump.
 Because the day is not far off when they will be replacing the gas pump in many areas.

 The first thing to know about EV charging stations is that there are 3 different levels of charging.
 The differences are driven by the available electrical resources at a given location, as well as by the type of vehicles the station is intended to serve.
 Let’s take a quick look at the 3 levels of EV charging stations.